omerahmed05/Estimating-Pi-using-Monte-Carlo-Simulation/README.md

 ### What is the Monte Carlo Simulation?

 Monte Carlo Simulation is a way to estimate the answer to a complex problem by using random numbers and repeating an experiment many times.
-For example, let's say we want to calculate the area of a circle, but we don't know the formula A=πr².

-Instead, we draw a rectangle that completely contains the circle.
-Since we know how to calculate the area of a rectangle (length × width), we generate random points inside the rectangle.
-Some of those points will fall inside the circle, and some will fall outside.
-We use the ratio of points that fall inside the circle vs points that fall outside the circle and multiply it by the area of the rectangle.
-We know that a point has landed inside the circle using the formula: x² + y² ≤ 1.
-The more points we generate, the better our estimate becomes.

 ```
 Points inside circle / Total points × Area of rectangle ≈ Area of the circle